airbnb/streamalert/docs/source/config-clusters.rst

   }

-This creates a CloudWatch Events Rule that will publish all events that match the provided ``event_pattern`` to the Kinesis stream for this cluster.
+This creates a CloudWatch Events Rule that will publish all events that match the provided ``event_pattern`` to the Kinesis Stream for this cluster.
 Note in the example above that a custom ``event_pattern`` is supplied, but may be omitted entirely.
 To override the default ``event_patten`` (shown below), a value of ``None`` or ``{}`` may also be supplied to capture all events, regardless of which account the logs came from.
 In this case, rules should be written against